hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

       <li>
         <span class="param">iam_server_id_header_value</span>
         <span class="param-flags">optional</span>
-        The value to require in the `X-Vault-AWSIAM-Server-ID` header as part of GetCallerIdentity requests that are used in the iam auth method.
+        The value to require in the `X-Vault-AWS-IAM-Server-ID` header as part of GetCallerIdentity requests that are used in the iam auth method.
 If not set, then no value is required or validated.
-If set, clients must include an X-Vault-AWSIAM-Server-ID header in the headers of login requests, and further this header must be among the signed headers validated by AWS.
+If set, clients must include an X-Vault-AWS-IAM-Server-ID header in the headers of login requests, and further this header must be among the signed headers validated by AWS.
 This is to protect against different types of replay attacks, for example a signed request sent to a dev server being resent